remarkablemark/mui-template/README.md

 ### `yarn start`

-Runs the web app in the development mode.
+Runs the app in the development mode.

 Open [http://localhost:5173](http://localhost:5173) to view it in the browser.

 The page will reload if you make edits.

 You will also see any errors in the console.

+### `yarn build`

+Builds the app for production to the `dist` folder.

+It correctly bundles in production mode and optimizes the build for the best performance.

+The build is minified and the filenames include the hashes.

+Your app is ready to be deployed!

 ### `yarn lint`